perimetersec/resources/services/Benefits of Fuzzing.md

 ## Deliverables
-Every engagement contains a standard set of deliverables.
-Based on the protocol's specific requirements, additional deliverables can be added.
-At Perimeter, we pride ourselves on providing the absolute best quality of services to ensure your protocol is secure.
 - **Fuzzing Suite Development**: Design and implement stateful and stateless fuzzing suites using Echidna and Medusa.
 This suite will be tailor-made to the protocol and scope of the contracts.
 - **Findings Reporting**: Provide thorough documentation and reporting of all findings identified throughout the engagement period.
 - **Proof-of-Concept Development**: For each finding and assertion/property counterexample identified, a corresponding Proof-of-Concept (PoC) will be developed to demonstrate potential vulnerabilities and their implications.
 - **Invariant Testing Assurance**: This guarantee ensures that each implemented invariant will be tested in at least 50,000,000 instances, ensuring thorough validation and reliability.
 - **Comprehensive Final Report**: This detailed final report will include all findings, along with their corresponding PoCs.
 It will also detail the invariants tested, their run status, and the number of runs, providing a comprehensive overview of the engagement's outcomes.
 - **Post-launch Protection**: An optional service in which we adapt the fuzzing suite to accommodate live deployed contracts.
 This includes using on-chain fuzzing through [Recon](https://getrecon.xyz) to ensure that no invariants can be broken given the latest blockchain state.
+- **CI/CD Integration**: An optional service where we seamlessly incorporate our specialized fuzzing suite to automatically run with each new code push through [Recon](https://getrecon.xyz), ensuring that changes do not compromise system integrity.
+- **Testing Reinforcement**: An optional service where we create or expand on the unit testing suite to provide greater coverage and deeper branching, effectively catching all low-hanging issues.
+- **Post-launch Protection**: An optional service in which we adapt the fuzzing suite to accommodate live deployed contracts.
+This includes using on-chain fuzzing through [Recon](https://getrecon.xyz) to ensure that no invariants can be broken given the latest blockchain state.

+At Perimeter, we pride ourselves on providing the absolute best quality of services to ensure your protocol is secure.
+We will collaborate with you throughout the entire process to deliver the most comprehensive solution, ensuring the final product meets your long-term needs.

+If you require any deliverables or services not listed above, we will work with you to create a custom solution that meets your needs and surpass your expectations.

 ## Contact
 Request a quote [here](https://tally.so/r/wkAgar)